Import WordPress or Squarespace blogs with XML files

 Sign in to your WordPress website as a WordPress Admin and navigate to Tools > Export to select your blog posts for export.

-After you've exported your WordPress posts, sign in to your HubSpot account.
+After you've exported your WordPress or Squarespace posts, sign in to your HubSpot account.

 Once your blog posts have been uploaded to the dashboard, you can import your posts into your HubSpot blog:

-To export any redirects for your WordPress posts:
+To export any redirects for your WordPress or Squarespace posts:

 The way you set up your blog redirects depends on how much of your website is now hosted on HubSpot: